adeolafadeyibi/meteor-ecommerce-stripe-boilerplate/README.md

 This repo aims to give you an E-commerce solution for you application.
 You’ll be able to have a customer select an item to purchase, purchase the item, and then see the item they purchase on their dashboard

+<b>DEMO</b>
+<a href="http://devcon.meteorapp.com">AB Clean - a made up cleaning service</a>

+create a new user or using existing provided below.

+existing username:
+devcon@devcon.com

+existing pw:
+123456

+Once logged in, you can sign up for a service and upon checkout it will be added to the collection and you'll be redirected to your dashobard page showing what you just purchased

+<b>Checkout credentials</b>
+To use the checkout which is in test mode,
+Enter 4242 4242 4242 4242 for Credit Card #
+Enter 111 as the CCV code
+Enter any future date as Expiration ex("12/22")

 Packages
  Check in .meteor to see the packages used for this application